2000 Women's Hockey Champions Trophy

 The 2000 Women's Hockey Champions Trophy was the 8th edition of the Hockey Champions Trophy for women.
 It was held from 26 May to 3 June 2000 in Amstelveen, Netherlands.
 It was held simultaneously with the men's tournament, just like the year before in Brisbane, Australia.
-From this year on the tournament began to be held annually until the 2014 edition due to the introduction of the World League.
+From this year on, the tournament began to be held annually until the 2014 edition due to the introduction of the World League.

-The Netherlands won the tournament after 7 years for the second time after defeating Germany 3–2 in the final, ending with Australia's winning streak of 5 consecutive titles in 9 years.
+The Netherlands won the tournament, and their second title, after 7 years, defeating Germany 3–2 in the final, ending Australia's winning streak of 5 consecutive titles in 9 years.

 Teams

 The participating teams were determined by International Hockey Federation (FIH):